ngmigrate/ngmigrate.github.io/_posts/2016-07-05-bootstrapping-in-angular-2.md

 ### Bootstrapping with angular.bootstrap

 The alternative way to bootstrapping in Angular 1.x is through use of the `angular.bootstrap` method, which is a way to manually bootstrap single, or multiple, Angular 1.x applications.
 It's the same ingredients as `ng-app` essentially calls the `bootstrap` method for us.
-So using `angular.bootstrap` gives us that exposed method to be able to manually bootstrap out app.
+So using `angular.bootstrap` gives us that exposed method to be able to manually bootstrap our app.

 Again, we'll need an `angular.module()` setup, and then we can bootstrap the application: